erikrahem/hero-wars/README.md

 Fight epic RTS battles with your personalized armies.

 ## Army Builder
-Create armies from Heroes, Champions, Knights, and Monsters
+Create armies from Heroes, Champions, Knights, and Monsters.